plone/training/docs/mastering-plone/case.md

 - As a speaker I want to see and edit my submitted talks.
 - As an organizer I want to see a list of all proposed talks.
 - As an organizer I want to display the sponsors of the conference.
-- As a jury member I want to vote on talks.
+- As a jury member I want to vote on talk submission.
-- As a jury member I want to decide which talks to accept, and which not.
+- As an organizer I want to decide which talks to accept an publish on the site, and which not.

 Note that requirements connect roles with capabilities.
 This is important because we'll want to limit the capabilities to those to whom we assign particular roles.